OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

                 }
               },

-* Clean up module settings handling.
+* Update the module settings handling.
 Older shops were not very strictly distinguishing where a config variable originated from
   (shop, theme, module), it was usually accessed via

       .. code:: php